MPh-py/MPh/docs/demonstrations.md

 model/'geometries/geometry/ice block'
 ```

-The model's root node not can be referenced with either `model/''` or
+The model's root node can be referenced with either `model/''` or
 `model/None`.
 If any of the node names in the hierarchy contain a
-forward slash themselves, that forward slash can be escaped/masked by
+forward slash themselves, that forward slash can be escaped (i.e.,
-doubling it, for instance: `geometry/'ice//frozen water'`.
+marked to be interpreted literally) by doubling it, for instance:
+`geometry/'ice//frozen water'`.

 The example model discussed here produces the following model
 [tree](api/mph.tree):